MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/sidebar.md

 <!-- ====================================================================== -->
 ## Enable sidebar support in your PWA

-To make your PWA ready for pinning to the sidebar in Microsoft Edge, use the `edge_sidebar_panel` manifest member:
+To make your PWA ready for pinning to the sidebar in Microsoft Edge, use the `edge_side_panel` manifest member:

 1. Make sure your PWA has a web app manifest file that contains at least the `name`, `short_name`, `description`, and `icons` members.

     To learn more, see [Use a web app manifest to integrate a Progressive Web App into the operating system](./web-app-manifests.md).

-1. Add the `edge_sidebar_panel` member to your web app manifest.
+1. Add the `edge_side_panel` member to your web app manifest.
 For example:

     ```json
     {